helidon-io/helidon/docs/mp/grpc/server.md

 </dependency>
 ```

 Additional dependencies may be required depending on your application needs.
-See the [gRPC MP Example](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/microprofile/grpc) for a complete example.
+See the [gRPC MP Example][grpc-mp-example] for a complete example.

 ## API